-If you need to consult with an attorney or would like more information on grandparents' rights, please contact the Erie County Bar Association's Lawyer Referral Service.
+If you need to consult with an attorney or would like more information on grandparents' rights, please contact the Erie County Bar Association's Lawyer Referral & Information Service.

 Grandparents' rights to custody in Pennsylvania are governed by the Pennsylvania Child Custody Act.
 The Act was recently revised, with changes going into effect on July 3, 2018.
 A grandparent may file an action for any form of physical or legal custody if they stand "in loco parentis" to the child, meaning they have assumed the obligations incident to a parent-child relationship without the formality of a legal adoption.
 If the grandparent has not achieved "in loco parentis" status, they may seek any form of physical or legal custody if their relationship with the child began with the consent of a parent of the child or under a court order, they have assumed or are willing to assume responsibility for the child, and when one of the following conditions is met:

-- The child has for a period of at least 12 consecutive months resided with the grandparent, excluding brief temporary absences of the child from the home, and is removed from the home by the parents, in which case the action must be filed within six months after the removal of the child from the home.
+- the child has for a period of at least twelve (12) consecutive months resided with the grandparent, excluding brief temporary absences of the child from the home, and is removed from the home by the parents, in which case the action must be filed within six months after the removal of the child from the home.

 Additionally, an individual may now file for custody so long as there is no ongoing dependency proceeding or an order of permanent legal custody if he or she can establish by clear and convincing evidence all of the following:

-- The individual has a sustained, substantial and sincere interest in the welfare of the child (considering such factors as the nature, quality, extent, and length of the involvement by the individual in the child’s life).
+- the individual has a sustained, substantial and sincere interest in the welfare of the child (considering such factors as the nature, quality, extent, and length of the involvement by the individual in the child’s life); and

 In the situation where a grandparent or great-grandparent wishes to pursue partial physical custody or supervised physical custody, they may do so in the following situations:

-- Where the relationship with the child began either with the consent of a parent of the child or under a court order and where the parents have commenced a proceeding for custody and do not agree as to whether the grandparents or great-grandparents should have partial or supervised custody.
+- where the relationship with the child began either with the consent of a parent of the child or under a court order and where the parents have commenced a proceeding for custody and do not agree as to whether the grandparents or great-grandparents should have partial or supervised custody; and

-- Where the child has, for a period of twelve consecutive months, resided with the grandparent or great-grandparent, excluding brief absences of the child from the home, and is removed from the home by the parents.
-An action must be filed within six months of the child being removed by the parents.
+- where the child has, for a period of twelve (12) consecutive months, resided with the grandparent or great-grandparent, excluding brief absences of the child from the home, and is removed from the home by the parents.
+An action must be filed within six (6) months of the child being removed by the parents.